caseywschmid/cws-helpers/src/cws_helpers/openai_helper/README.md

 - `stream`: If True, returns a stream of response chunks instead of a complete response.
 - `json_mode`: If True, ensures the response is valid JSON.
 - `max_tokens`: The maximum number of tokens to generate.
 Defaults to 4096.
+- `max_completion_tokens`: The maximum number of tokens to generate for "o" series models.
+If not provided, `max_tokens` is used.
 - `temperature`: Controls randomness.
 Higher values (e.g., 0.8) make output more random, lower values (e.g., 0.2) make it more focused.
 Defaults to 0.7.
 - `response_format`: An object specifying the format that the model must output, or a Pydantic model for structured output.
 - `seed`: For deterministic results, provide a seed value.